anyTV/JS-conventions/README.md

     // undefined :
     typeof variable === 'undefined'

-    // null or undefined or 0 :
+    // null or undefined or 0 or '':
     !variable

     // property exists :